yogeshwaran01/update-my-spotify-playlist/README.md

 # update-my-Spotify-playlist

-This is a simple GitHub actions to update Spotify playlist daily with new tracks based on your configurations.
+Automatically update your Spotify playlist with tracks of your favorite artists and genres using this Python script powered by the Spotify Web API and GitHub Actions.

+## Introduction

+Update My Spotify Playlist is a Python tool that streamlines your Spotify playlist management by adding your favourite tracks from your favorite artists to your playlist in real-time.

-## Setup
+## Usage

 1. Fork this repo
 2. Clone your repo in local